schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Pernicious Penguin

-A subjugated electrical installer obtains a lineup at a antechamber.
+A subjugated electrical installer obtains a lineup at an antechamber.

 ## Trilogy